yishairasowsky/big_book_of_torah_knowledge/arvei_pesachim.md

 - But it is forbidden on Erev Shabbos also a half hour before Minchah!
 - This is proven from a second beraisa, which specifies the time of Minchah to include even a half hour before.

-## Pesachim 100a
-## Gemara: Must one interrupt?
+## Must one interrupt?
+[Gemara 100a]
 ### Terutz defending Rav Papa
 Mar Zutra edits Beraisa #2 to forbid Minchah not before.
 ### Kashya on the defense for Rav Papa
 - Mereimar: Rav Pinchas accepted the version which forbids from 9 hours!
 So we must answer like Rav Huna.
 ### Kashya on Rav Huna